Get into the Christmas spirit as Winter Wonderland returns to London's Hyde Park.

-Take a look at our top tips for visiting Winter Wonderland in London to make the most of your visit.
+Find things to do in Hyde Park's Winter Wonderland 2018 below, and take a look at our top tips for visiting Winter Wonderland in London to make the most of your visit.

-Top Activities at Winter Wonderland Hyde Park
+Top activities at Winter Wonderland Hyde Park

-Winter Wonderland's Christmas Markets
+Winter Wonderland's Christmas markets

-Winter Wonderland Family Fun
+Winter Wonderland family adventures

-Food and Drink at Winter Wonderland
+Food and drink at Winter Wonderland

 - Head to the various restaurants, bars and food stalls for churros, mulled wine or warming hot chocolate.

-- Try festive German fare, such as German sausage and glühwein in the Bavarian Village, and enjoy sing-alongs and dancing to the Oom-pah bands well into the evening.
+- Try festive German fare, such as German sausage and glühwein in the Bavarian Village, and enjoy sing-alongs and dancing to the oompah bands well into the evening.

-Winter Wonderland Tickets
+Winter Wonderland tickets

 - Ice skating